AndrewNewcomb/orleans-book-mofd/readme.md

 # Problems

+## Chapter 4 Debugging
 - Setting log level from appsettings.json.
-Can only control it from code.
+It can be set from code, but how to set it from appsettings.json?

+## Chapter 9 Streams
-- Book has GetStreamProvider used from the grain constructor.
+- Book has GetStreamProvider used from the RobotGrain constructor.
   - This gave 'Unhandled exception.
 System.ArgumentException: Passing a half baked grain as an argument.
 It is possible that you instantiated a grain class explicitly, as a regular object and not via Orleans runtime or via proper test mocking'
-  - Workaround was to set it on first use.
+  - Fixed it by using making the calls from within OnActivateAsync.